GrinonBarrett/Taksidos/Fzugah.md

 **Glow**: It produces bright light for 5 yards, fair light for 5 yards beyond that, and dim light out for 40 yards beyond that.
 This glow exists on the material plane and the psychic plane.

-**Resist Mundanity**: Non-magical attacks against the kzugar cannot be critical hits.
+**Resist Mundanity**: Non-magical attacks against the avatar cannot be critical hits.

 **Eldritch Initiative**: The avatar gains a d20 bonus to initiative rolls.
 Additionally, if the avatar destroys another creature, it may replace its turn order chit with the destroyed creature.